JoaoVitorLima242/vim-config/readme.md

 `number + arrow` - Go to number lines up or down

 ## OPTIONS
-set number - Show the number in the lines - ORDER set relativenumber - Show the number in the lines based on your current line- like 5 below or top
+`set number` - Show the number in the lines - ORDER `set relativenumber` - Show the number in the lines based on your current line- like 5 below or top

+## CONFIGURATION
+We need to got to `vi ~/vimrc` to update the vim configuration.
+I will provide where my own configuration to be easier to maintain.

+## FUNCTIONS
+`Crtl + R` - Similar with ctrl + Z + Shith, it is the opposite of the U